 A pragmatic German coach who rose to prominence by guiding FC Augsburg to its first-ever Bundesliga season and a historic European qualification.

-Markus Weinzierl's story in football is one of steady ascent through the ranks, defined by tactical discipline and a knack for overachievement.
-His playing career was spent largely in the lower divisions, but his coaching mind found its stage at FC Augsburg.
-Taking over in 2012, he engineered a remarkable promotion to the Bundesliga and then defied all expectations by not only keeping the small club up but leading them to a fifth-place finish and Europa League qualification in 2015—a fairy-tale achievement for the Fuggerstädter.
+Markus Weinzierl led FC Augsburg to a fifth-place Bundesliga finish and Europa League qualification in 2015.
+His playing career was spent largely in the lower divisions, but his coaching mind found its stage at Augsburg.
+Taking over in 2012, he engineered a remarkable promotion and then defied all expectations by keeping the small club up and pushing them to that fairy-tale achievement.
 This success earned him a move to Schalke 04, a challenging tenure that highlighted the pressures of a giant club.
-Subsequent spells at Stuttgart and Nürnberg have seen him tasked with complex rebuilding projects, cementing his reputation as a thoughtful, if sometimes under-pressure, manager for clubs in transition.
+Subsequent spells at Stuttgart and Nürnberg have seen him tasked with complex rebuilding projects.
+He is a thoughtful, if sometimes under-pressure, manager for clubs in transition.

 1965–1980